wadhah101/INSAT-Stats/README.md

 ## Tech Stack

-    - NextJS & [ChartJS](https://github.com/chartjs/Chart.js) for data visualization
+-   NextJS and [ChartJS](https://github.com/chartjs/Chart.js) for data visualization
 -   NextJS Serverless function to transform Excel Sheets into json that can be easily read by Javascript
 -   Typescript Generics as the data can have different shapes depending on the concerned class.
 TYPE CHECKING IS A MUST